ASU-57: Operational history

 The ASU-57 was a successful design that saw service with Soviet airborne divisions for around 20 years before being replaced by the ASU-85.
 During its years of operation, 54 vehicles would have been assigned to each airborne division.
-One main drawback was the vehicle's welded aluminum hull, which offered little protection for the crew.
+One main drawback was the vehicle's welded aluminium hull, which offered little protection for the crew.
 However the vehicle gave lightly armed airborne troops mobile artillery support on the battlefield.
 Every vehicle was equipped with a 10RT-12 radio and a TPU-47 intercom system.
 Late-production models (from 1961) replaced these with the R-113 and R-120 respectively, and also had a TVN-2 night vision device for the driver.

 The ASU-57 became the first successful Soviet airborne tank, overcoming failings in previous Soviet concepts that had stemmed from the 1930s.
 When the ASU-57 was introduced, every airborne division acquired 54 vehicles each, however by the turn of the 1960s, the ASU-57s only numbered 245 in service.
 It was realised that the armament of the main gun, a WWII-derived design, was vastly obsolete, especially when compared to NATO-equivalents such as the M40 recoilless rifle.
 The ASU-57 saw its first major deployment during Dniepr, a 1967 military exercise performed by the 76th VDD.
 In the following year, in 1968, ASU-57s saw its first combat-action during the Warsaw Pact-invasion of Czechoslovakia, with several vehicles used by the USSR.
 The ASU-57 was gradually supplanted and replaced by the heavier ASU-85, which featured a fully enclosed casemate design with a vastly superior 85 mm main gun.
+According to Isby, some apparently were kept for training as late as 1988, while unarmed command versions remained in service until they were replaced by command versions of the BMD-1.

 In foreign military service, 20 ASU-57s saw service with the East German military, while 200 were given to North Korea.
 ASU-57s were also supplied to Egyptian forces, being used in the Six-Day War against Israel in 1967.
 Several dozen ASU-57s were sent to Ethiopia as well, where they took part in the Ogaden War with Somalia in November 1977, where ASU-57s were used in battles around Areva and Jijiga, assisting friendly forces during the battle, where notably, Mi-6 helicopters dropped at least several ASU-57s behind the Somali frontlines.